-The vaccination of the inmates must also be coupled with vaccination of all the service providers as well ashealth care professionals and other staff associated with these institutions.
-The progress shall be monitored and details submitted to this Court when a status report is next filed in pursuance of the directions contained inthis order."
+The vaccination of the inmates must also be coupled with vaccination of all the service providers as well as health care professionals and other staff associated with these institutions.

+The progress shall be monitored and details submitted to this Court when a status reportis next filed in pursuance of the directions contained inthis order."

-6.39.2.
+- 6.39.2.
 That, the earlier order dated 06.07.2021 passed by accused Judge D.Y.
 Chandrachud (Coram: Shri.
 Dr. Justice D.Y.
 Chandrachud, Mr. Justice M.R.
-Shah) reads thus;
+Shah) reads thus; - "7.

-"7.
 Mr. Gaurav Kumar Bansal, petitioner in person, has submitted and, in our view, in justification, that the issue of testing, tracing and vaccinating those suffering from mental illness must be taken up on a priority.
+Persons who are institutionalized in mental health establishments need to be vaccinated so as to protect them."

-Persons who are 6.39.3.
+- 6.39.3.
 The gross illegalities in the said directions are that the person with allergies to the contents of the vaccines or the person having natural immunity die to previous covid-19 infection also directed to be vaccinated.
 The discretion of consent or right to refuse treatment was taken away by the said order.
 This order have death causing side effects.
-It is an offence u/s 115, 52, 307, 304, 304-A, 166, 120(B), 34, 109etc. of IPC.

-6.39.4.This is also an offence of misappropriation of public resources and money to give wrongful profit to vaccine companies and it is an offence punishable u/s 409, 120(B) and 34 of IPC.
+It is an offence u/s 115, 52, 307, 304, 304-A, 166, 120(B), 34, 109etc. of IPC. - 6.39.4.This is also an offence of misappropriation of public resources and money to give wrongful profit to vaccine companies and it is an offence punishable u/s 409, 120(B) and 34 of IPC.